-Common Requirements for a Part-Time Ph.D.
+What are Common Requirements for a Part-Time Ph.D.?

 Many part-time Ph.D. programs allow students to complete most of their research off-site.
 However, depending on the academic focus, some programs require a minimum of one year of residency so that students can interact closely with faculty and their graduate peers.